Clues to inside-out quenching in quiescent galaxies at $1.2\lesssim z\lesssim2.2$: Age, Fe-, and Mg-abundance gradients from JWST-SUSPENSE: Introduction

 \section{Introduction}

 Spatially resolved measurements of stellar populations are critical for our understanding of galaxy assembly histories and star-formation quenching mechanisms.
-In the local Universe, key insights into the formation and assembly of massive, early-type galaxies have been gained by measuring stellar population gradients out to large radii (e.g. \citealt{Peletier_1989, Franx_1990, Kuntschner_2006, Goddard_2017, Li_2018, Santucci_2020, Parikh_2024}).
-In particular, findings of flat $\alpha$-element abundance gradients, flat or mildly positive age gradients, and mildly negative metallicity gradients (implying iron-rich cores) suggest that these galaxies have experienced inside-out growth via galaxy mergers (e.g., \citealt{Mehlert_2003, La_Barbera_2005, Greene_2013, Greene_2015, Greene_2019, Martin_Navarro_2018, Zibetti_2020}).
+In the local Universe, key insights into the formation and assembly of massive early-type galaxies have been gained by measuring stellar population gradients out to large radii (e.g. \citealt{Peletier_1989, Franx_1990, Kuntschner_2006, Goddard_2017, Li_2018, Santucci_2020, Parikh_2024}).
+In particular, findings of flat $\alpha$-element abundance gradients, flat or mildly positive age gradients, and mildly negative metallicity gradients (implying iron-rich cores) suggest that these nearby galaxies have experienced inside-out growth (e.g. \citealt{Mehlert_2003, La_Barbera_2005, Greene_2013, Greene_2015, Greene_2019, Martin_Navarro_2018, Zibetti_2020}).
+In this scenario, the compact central cores of massive galaxies are formed at cosmic noon ($z\sim 2-3$) or earlier, with their outer wings building up via minor mergers towards $z\sim0$ (e.g. \citealt{Bezanson_2009, Hopkins_2009, Naab_2009, Oser_2010, van_de_Sande_2013, van_dokkum_2014, Rodriguez_Gomez_2016}).

-Advancements in observations and modeling have allowed these measurements to be extended to higher redshifts ($z$).
-Specifically, negative colour gradients (e.g., \citealt{Wuyts_2010, Ciocca_2017, Suess_2019a, Suess_2019b, Suess_2020, Suess_2021, Miller_2023, van_der_wel_2024}), flat age and $\alpha$-element abundance gradients, and negative metallicity gradients contribute to the inside-out growth picture out to $z\sim1$ (\citealt{Cheng_2024}, see also \citealt{Franx_2008, van_dokkum_2015, D'Eugenio_2020}).
-In this scenario, the outskirts are built up by the accretion of low metallicity (i.e., bluer) stellar populations via minor mergers.
-However, progenitor bias, where quiescent galaxy population growth is driven by contributions of larger galaxies at later times \citep{van_dokkum_2001, Carollo_2013, Poggianti_2013, Keating_2015, Damjanov_2019, Damjanov_2023}, may also explain the observed gradients at $z \gtrsim 0$.
+Advancements in observations and modelling have allowed these measurements to be extended to higher redshifts ($z\sim1$).
+In particular, negative colour gradients, (e.g. \citealt{Gargiulo_2012, Suess_2019a, Suess_2019b, Suess_2020, Suess_2021, Miller_2023, van_der_wel_2024}), flat age and $\alpha$-element abundance gradients, and negative metallicity gradients contribute to the inside-out growth picture (\citealt{Cheng_2024}; see also \citealt{D'Eugenio_2020}), with galaxy outskirts being built up by the accretion of low-metallicity (i.e. bluer) satellite galaxies.
+In this context, however, the flat age and [Mg/Fe] gradients are more difficult to explain, as they require that the accreted satellites have similar ages and star-formation histories as the central galaxy.
+On the other hand, we note that this may be expected for satellite galaxies (see e.g. \citealt{Pasquali_2010, Gallazzi_2021, Oyarzun_2023}).